 Shankar Varadarajan, Ph.D.

-Current Position: Tenure-Track Research Fellow in the Institute of Translational Medicine at The University of Liverpool, UK
+Current Position: Principal investigator, Institute of Translational Medicine, The University of Liverpool, UK

 I worked on two different research projects; one project dealt with the role of p38 MAPKs in regulating autophagy and lysosomal biogenesis, while the other project involved TNFR1 signaling and receptor trafficking mechanisms.

 Chu-Chiao (Crystal) Wu, Ph.D.

-My project was focused on the stoichiometry and dimerization/conformational status of caspase-9 within the Apaf-1 apoptosome complex and its activation mechanism in vivo using a novel caspase-9 knock-in mouse model.
+My project in the Bratton lab was focused on the stoichiometry and dimerization/conformational status of caspase-9 within the Apaf-1 apoptosome complex and its activation mechanism in vivo using a novel caspase-9 knock-in mouse model.

 Ting-Chun Yeh, Ph.D.